Healthy Homes Assessment Porirua

 Porirua Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is compulsory throughout Porirua and New Zealand rental houses where it is reasonably practicable to put in.
+• Ceiling and underfloor insulation is compulsory in all Porirua and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords have to keep records of their the compliance with the Healthy Homes Standards that apply or will be applicable to their rental properties.
+• Property managers and landlords have to keep records that prove compliance with all Healthy Homes Standards that apply or will apply during the tenure of their rental properties.

-• Property managers and private landlords are required to make sure their rental properties conform to the Healthy Homes Standard within 90 days of any renewal, new or a change in tenant.
+• Property managers and private landlords should ensure their rental properties conform with the Healthy Homes Standard within 90 days of a renewal, new or a change in tenant.

-• All boarder homes (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All boarder homes (except Kainga Ora and Community Housing Providers with registered boarder home tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.

 From July 1st 2023